Order subscriptions

 to fix any missing/bad data.

-You can attach webhooks on order subscriptions, recurring order copies, and order copies events, to act promptly in case something unexpected happens.
+You can attach on order subscriptions, recurring order copies, and order copies events, to act promptly in case something unexpected happens.
 You can also set the renewal_alert_period

 attribute (expressed in hours — the minimum value is 1